oskonnikov/ArcBlackThemePantone/README.md

-# Arc-Black-2345C
+# Arc-Black-Living-Coral
-# Based on ARC-Theme with color of 2019 - Pantone 2345C as accent and Pantone Black 6C as background
+# A flat theme with transparent elements, based on original ARC-Theme, with new colors.
+Pantone Black 6C as background and Pantone Living Coral as accent